pbortnik/data-migration/README.md

-Simple example of reading data from mongo database and storing it into Postgres.
+##Simple example of reading data from mongo database and storing it into Postgres.

+##BEFORE MIGRATION
+The Jira or Rally plugins should be loaded to the RP v5.
+If they are not found, nothing would migrate.

 While importing projects and project_users relation, migration ignores non-existing users assigned at the project, duplicate users, project without assigned users.
 Migration adds